What is peripheral neuropathy?

 You may also have blood tests.
 These tests will help the doctor find out if you have conditions that can cause neuropathy.
 Examples are diabetes, vitamin deficiencies, thyroid disease, and kidney problems.

 How is it treated?

-You may have physiotherapy to increase muscle strength and help build muscle control.
+You may have physiotherapy.
+This can increase muscle strength and help build muscle control.
 Over-the-counter medicine can relieve mild nerve pain.
 Your doctor may also prescribe medicine to help with severe pain, numbness, tingling, and weakness.
 If you have neuropathy in your feet, it's a good idea to have them checked during each office visit.
 This can help prevent problems.

 Adopting healthy habits can reduce the effects of peripheral neuropathy.
-Be sure to eat a balanced diet, get regular exercise, avoid alcohol, and quit smoking.
+Be sure to eat a healthy diet, get regular exercise, avoid alcohol, and quit smoking.